-CAUTION: If your bike is equipped with a rear disk NOTE: If, on a traditional cam action system, the lever A brake, be careful not to damage the disk, caliper or cannot be pushed all the way to a position parallel to brake pads when re-inserting the disk into the caliper. the seat stay or chain stay, return the lever to the OPEN Never activate a disk brake's control lever unless the position.
-Then turn the tension adjusting nut counterdisk is correctly inserted in the caliper. clockwise one-quarter turn and try tightening the lever again.
+NOTE: If, on a traditional cam action system, the lever cannot be pushed all the way to a position parallel to the seat stay or chain stay, return the lever to the OPEN position.
+Then turn the tension adjusting nut counterclockwise one-quarter turn and try tightening the lever again.

-(1) With a cam action system, move the cam lever to the OPEN position (see fig. 8 a & b).
-The lever should be on WARNING: Securely clamping the wheel with a cam action retention device takes considerable force. the side of the wheel opposite the derailleur and free-If you can fully close the cam lever without wrapping wheel sprockets. your fingers around the seat stay or chain stay for (2) On a derailleur bike, make sure that the rear derailleverage, the lever does not leave a clear imprint leur is still in its outermost, high gear, position; then pull in the palm of your hand, and the serrations on the wheel fastener do not emboss the surfaces of the dropouts, the tension is insufficient.
-Open the lever; turn the tension adjusting nut clockwise a guarter turn; then try again.
+WARNING: Securely clamping the wheel with a cam action retention device takes considerable force.
+If you can fully close the cam lever without wrapping your fingers around the seat stay or chain stay for leverage, the lever does not leave a clear imprint in the palm of your hand, and the serrations on the wheel fastener do not emboss the surfaces of the dropouts, the tension is insufficient.
+Open the lever; turn the tension adjusting nut clockwise a quarter turn; then try again.
 See also the first WARNING in this Section, p.
 16.